-The posterior gauze pack consists of 4-in gauze squares folded, rolled, tied into a tight bundle with 2 strands of heavy silk suture, and coated with antibiotic ointment.
+The posterior gauze pack consists of 10 cm gauze squares folded, rolled, tied into a tight bundle with two strands of heavy silk suture, and coated with antibiotic ointment.
 The ends of one suture are tied to a catheter that has been introduced through the nasal cavity on the side of the bleeding and brought out through the mouth.
 As the catheter is withdrawn from the nose, the postnasal pack is pulled into place above the soft palate in the nasopharynx.
-The 2nd suture hangs down the back of the throat and is trimmed below the level of the soft palate so that it can be used to remove the pack.
-The nasal cavity anterior to this pack is firmly packed with ½-in petrolatum gauze, and the 1st suture is tied over a roll of gauze at the anterior nares to secure the postnasal pack.
+The second suture, which is left long, hangs down the back of the throat and is trimmed below the level of the soft palate so that it can be used to remove the pack.
+The nasal cavity anterior to this pack is firmly packed with 1/2-inch petrolatum gauze, and the first suture is tied over a roll of gauze at the anterior nares to secure the postnasal pack.
 The packing remains in place for 4 to 5 days.
-An antibiotic (eg, amoxicillin/clavulanate 875 mg po bid for 7 to 10 days) is given to prevent sinusitis and otitis media.
-Posterior nasal packing lowers the arterial Po2, and supplementary O2 is given while the packing is in place.
+An antibiotic (eg, amoxicillin/clavulanate 875 mg orally twice a day for 7 to 10 days) is given to prevent sinusitis and otitis media.
+Posterior nasal packing lowers the arterial PO2, and supplementary O2 is given while the packing is in place.
 This procedure is uncomfortable and should be avoided if possible.

 On occasion, the internal maxillary artery and its branches must be ligated to control the bleeding.
-The arteries may be ligated with clips using endoscopic or microscopic guidance and a surgical approach through the maxillary sinus.
+The arteries may be ligated with clips using endoscopic or microscopic guidance and a surgical approach through the maxillary sinus (internal maxillary) or transnasal endoscopic approach (sphenopalatine).
 Alternatively, angiographic embolization may be done by a skilled radiologist.
 These procedures, if done in a timely manner, may shorten hospital stay.

-In Rendu-Osler-Weber syndrome, a split-thickness skin graft (septal dermatoplasty) reduces the number of nosebleeds and allows the anemia to be corrected.
+In hereditary hemorrhagic telangiectasia Hereditary Hemorrhagic Telangiectasia Hereditary hemorrhagic telangiectasia is a hereditary disorder of vascular malformation transmitted as an autosomal dominant trait affecting men and women.
+(See also Overview of Vascular Bleeding... read more (Rendu-Osler-Weber syndrome), a split-thickness skin graft (septal dermatoplasty) reduces the number of nosebleeds and allows the anemia to be corrected.
 Laser (Nd:YAG) photocoagulation can be done in the operating room.
-Selective embolization also is very effective, particularly in patients who cannot tolerate general anesthesia or for whom surgical intervention has not been successful.
+Selective embolization is also very effective, particularly if patients cannot tolerate general anesthesia or if surgical intervention has not been successful.
 New endoscopic sinus devices have made transnasal surgery more effective.

-Blood may be swallowed in large amounts and, in patients with liver disease, should be eliminated promptly with enemas and cathartics to prevent hepatic encephalopathy.
-The GI tract should be sterilized with nonabsorbable antibiotics (eg, neomycin 1 g po qid) to prevent the breakdown of blood and the absorption of ammonia.
+Blood may be swallowed in large amounts and, in patients with severe liver disease, should be eliminated promptly with enemas and cathartics to prevent hepatic encephalopathy.
+The gastrointestinal tract should be sterilized with nonabsorbable antibiotics (eg, neomycin 1 g orally 4 times a day) to prevent the breakdown of blood and the absorption of ammonia.